Friday, November 2, 2007

 Steve insisted on paying for my coffee.
 We got our umbrellas and walked down the block in the lashing rain to the Mug.

-It was barely noon, but even so the northeaster had filled the place up with people desperate for some sort of good time on their vacations.
+It was barely noon, but even so the northeaster had almost filled the place up with people desperate for some sort of good time on their vacations.

 There was one empty booth and Steve made a beeline for it.